madchap/docker-vault-token-tower/README.md

 ```

 # Status
 This is just a POC container and a simple 'witness' python app.
-Do not run this container in production, it is a quick and dirty thing.
+It is a quick and dirty thing.
 Instead, you'd likely have your configuration management tool act as the trust entity this container simulates.

-# Assumptions
-Not much thought was made to parametrize or make things very resilient.
-Therefore..

-* You have a compatible Vault version installed on your docker host.
-* You have a compatible `psql` version installed on your docker host.
-* You have `jq` installed on your docker host.
-* The witness app will run on the docker host.
-* Secret backends are mounted at their default locations.

 # Ansible
 To get started quickly, simply run this playbook.
 It was tested with ansible 2.5.